CSC510/txts/project1b/5-ctestMethod.md

-Multi-thread Performance of NoSQL databases
+#Multi-thread Performance Test of NoSQL databases
 - See whether using <b>multiple threads</b> is an effective way to <b>save time</b> in Mongo like NOSQL databases
 Method: Control Variates
 <ul>